retaildevcrews/ngsa-asb/docs/App-Gateway-Automation.md

 ## Prerequisites

-It is assumed that the Firewall Automation has already been set up, as some of the infrastructure created in that process will be reused here.
-The automation service principal used for firewall automation setup, as well as the associated role assignments need to be reused here.
+It is assumed that the Firewall Automation has already been set up, as some of the infrastructure created in that process will be reused here, specifically

+- the automation resource group
+- the automation account
+- the user-assigned managed identity and associated role assignments

+Additionally, the automation service principal used for firewall automation setup, as well as the associated role assignments need to be reused here.
+The service principal's client ID and secret need to still be accessible in the keyvault.
+If they have been deleted, they can be recreated using [these steps](./Firewall-Automation.md#create-service-principal-and-role-assignments-and-store-secrets-in-key-vault).

 ## Set Environment Variables